open-gpdb/gpdb/gpdb-doc/markdown/admin_guide/access_db/topics/pgbouncer.html.md

 -   **If you are migrating to a Greenplum Database version 5.9.0 or later**, you must shut down the PgBouncer instance in your old installation and reconfigure and restart PgBouncer in your new installation.
 -   If you used stunnel to secure PgBouncer connections in your old installation, you must configure SSL/TLS in your new installation using the built-in TLS capabilities of PgBouncer 1.8.1 and later.
--   If you used LDAP authentication in your old installation, you must configure LDAP in your new installation using the built-in PAM integration capabilities of PgBouncer 1.8.1 and later.
-You must also remove or replace any `ldap://`-prefixed password strings in the `auth_file`.
+-   If you currently use the built-in PAM LDAP integration, you may choose to migrate to the new native LDAP PgBouncer integration introduced in Greenplum Database version 6.22; refer to [Configuring LDAP-based Authentication for PgBouncer](#pgb_ldap) for configuration information.

 ## <a id="pgb_config"></a>Configuring PgBouncer